 Retire to the Internet with a Website- Free Blogger Site vs Hosted Website

 Perhaps you have done some research and have heard of WordPress as being the leader in Blog platforms.
 There are actually two flavors of WordPress.
 One is the free blog provider at wordpress.com where you can create a blog site for free.
 If that is all you see yourself wanting to do then that works.
 The disadvantage is being able to later monetize your site or turn it later into a business.
 In fact they will be putting ads on your site so that they can pay for your free service.
 It may also be difficult to move your site from the free version blog sites like wordpress.com or blogger.com later if you change your mind.

-That is why I recommend having your website on a hosted platform which is the subject of this page.
-I strongly recommend the hosting service Bluehost (affiliate) and using the second flavor of WordPress as your website platform because the two together are the inexpensive (see the affiliate bluehost ad in leisurefreak right column [sidebar] or site bottom for current specials) and simplest way to create and have your own website.
+That is why I recommend taking the route I did and having your website on a hosted platform which is the subject of this page.
+I use and strongly recommend the hosting service Bluehost (*affiliate) and using the second flavor of WordPress as your website platform because the two together are the inexpensive (see the affiliate bluehost ad in leisurefreak right column [sidebar] or site bottom for current specials) and simplest way to create and have your own website.

 The primary reasons for having a hosted website are:

 - You may want to turn your site into a business.

 - You may want to monetize your site with Ads, Affiliate Links, or sell a product.

 - Your site ends up having high traffic volumes that requires a hosted site for website performance.

 - You will have more control of your site’s appearance using plugins and customizations and can use better statistical tools like Google Analytics.

 Those are the reasons why you want to have a hosted website.
 Below are the reasons why Bluehost is the right choice for hosting your website.